-Siye Tao is a Clinical Assistant Professor of Dance at NYU Shanghai.
+Siye Tao is an Assistant Arts Professor at NYU Shanghai.
 She holds a Master’s degree of Dance Performance and a B.A. of Choreography from Minzu University of China, Beijing.

 Professor Tao’s research interests are Chinese folk dance and stage performance.
 She has focused on Chinese folk dance for more than ten years, such as traditional Tibetan Dance, Mongolian Dance, Uygur Dance, Korean Dance, Dai (an ethnic minority group in Yunnan, China) Dance and Chinese Classical Dance, and so on.
 Professor Tao has participated in various dance performances in different large-scale occasions, such as Avignon (France) Theater Festival, Beijing Modern Dance Festival, Guangdong Modern Dance Festival, D Dance Stage of the First Shanghai Modern Dance Show, etc.